purcellcjp/Home_Sales/README.md

 ![alt text](Images/screenshot_q6.jpg)

-In my testing, running the queries in Google Colab, The cached data performed the best, followed by Parquet formatted data and then the uncashed original data.
+In my testing, running the queries in Google Colab, the cached data performed the best, followed by Parquet formatted data and then the uncashed original data.

-I expected the Parquet formatted data to perform the best, the performance of the data may have been limited due to reading the data from My Google drive.
+I expected the Parquet formatted data to perform the better, but the performance of the data may have been limited due to reading the data from My Google drive.